 Airlines never lose sight of their core mission: safety.
-Accordingly, jet fuels must meet rigorous specifications that ensure safe operation, whether in the icy cold at 30,000 feet or while filling tanks on the ground at an airport.
-Accordingly, before a particular SAF can be approved for commercial use, it must meet rigorous safety and performance standards set out in the applicable specification, which is controlled by ASTM International, an organization devoted to the development and management of standards for a wide range of industrial products and processes.
-This specification, in turn, is included in U.S. Federal Aviation Administration (FAA) product approvals and required air-carrier manuals.
+Jet fuel must meet rigorous requirements that ensure safe operation, whether in the icy cold at 30,000 feet or while filling tanks on the ground at an airport.
+Accordingly, before a particular SAF can be approved for commercial use, it must meet stringent safety and performance standards set out in the applicable specification, which is controlled by ASTM International, an organization devoted to the development and management of standards for a wide range of industrial products and processes.
+This specification, in turn, is included in the U.S. Federal Aviation Administration's (FAA) product approvals and required air-carrier manuals.

-The original jet fuel specification, ASTM D1655 ("Standard Specification for Aviation Turbine Fuels") covered only jet fuels derived from specific fossil-fuel sources.
-The Commercial Aviation Alternative Fuels Initiative® (CAAFI) team5 worked within ASTM to identify means for gaining approval of jet fuels derived from alternative feedstocks provided that those fuels are equally safe and effective.6 In August 2009, after completing rigorous reviews, ASTM approved D7566, "Aviation Turbine Fuel Containing Synthesized Hydrocarbons," which allows for alternatives that are safe and effective and otherwise meet the specification and fit-for-purpose requirements to be blended with petroleum-based jet fuel and deployed as blended under ASTM D1655.
+The original jet fuel specification, ASTM D1655 ("Standard Specification for Aviation Turbine Fuels"), covered only jet fuel derived from specific fossil-fuel sources.
+The Commercial Aviation Alternative Fuels Initiative® (CAAFI) team worked within ASTM to identify means for gaining approval of jet fuel derived from alternative feedstocks, provided that the fuel is equally safe and effective.
+In August 2009, after completing detailed reviews, ASTM approved D7566, "Standard Specification for Aviation Turbine Fuel Containing Synthesized Hydrocarbons," which allows for alternatives that are safe and effective and otherwise meet the technical and fit-for-purpose requirements to be blended with petroleum-based jet fuel and deployed as blended under ASTM D1655.
 ASTM D7566 is structured, via annexes, to accommodate different classes of alternative fuels when they are shown to meet the relevant requirements.
-There are now five approved "pathways" for SAF production, with others pending.7
+There are now seven approved "pathways" for SAF production, with still others pending.